The 5 P’s of Marketing

 These 4 P’s were Product, Place, Price, and Promotion.
 All of these 4 P’s are things that you should keep in mind when forming any marketing strategy.
 Then came the fifth P that connects them all, People.

-The ‘people’ part is always taken for granted, and perhaps this is the reason for its omission from the original Four P’s model.
-As more marketers started to take behavioral psychology, motivations, biases, and thought processes seriously.
-Perhaps, the origin of the 5th P took societal feelings and cohorts in general into consideration.
+The ‘people’ part is always taken for granted; perhaps this is the reason for its omission from the original Four Ps model.
+As more marketers started to take behavioral psychology, motivations, biases, and thought processes seriously, the 5 Ps model came into existence.
+Perhaps, the origin of the 5th P considered societal feelings and cohorts in general.
 Knowing how a group of people react to certain things is key to marketing a product.
 ‘People’ also includes your staff—people inside your company as they shape how you grow.

 Breaking Down the 5 P’s of Marketing

 So, we have Product, Place, Price, Promotion, and People.
 Some experts also talk about Process and Physical evidence and transform the mix into the 7 Ps.
 Let’s break them down one by one.

 The product is something that you have that serves the needs of the customers.
 It is tangible (a physical item) or intangible (like digital items or services).
 Now, we all know that the product is what you are selling and what you have to market.
 So, the question is, how does it connect to the marketing strategy?
 You have to assess your product and connect the dots to the needs of customers.
 Demand can’t be created for a desire that does not exist.
 If the customer is not aware of what your product does, they will definitely have a need or a desire that your product solves and that you need to connect.